-Organized Crime, Presence of Local Politicians, and the Dynamics of State Capacity
+Organized Crime, Local Politicians, and State Capacity

-Abstract: This paper investigates the effects of losing local leaders to assassinations on the capacity of local governments in municipalities with organized crimnal group activities.
-Exploiting the randomness in the outcomes of assassination attempts against mayors in Mexico in 2002-21, I find that the fiscal and personnel capacities of the municipality governments that have lost their mayors deteriorate.
-They are unable to retain their sources of income, evidenced by a 29% decrease in tax collection.
-Local expenditures are diverted to sectors potentially serving criminal interests such as construction, with its share in the budget increasing by 6.3 percentage points.
-Furthermore, there are losses of key personnel in local governments, with hypothetical cost of retaining them estimated as 13% increase in wages.
-These effects are not driven by non-political violence, extent of economic activities, and changes in population.
-These results speak to the importance of a sustained presence of leadership in determining the performance of the local public institutions and economic development.
+Abstract: This paper investigates the effects of successful assassinations on the capacity of local governments.
+Exploiting the randomness in the outcomes of assassination attempts against mayors in Mexico in 2002-21, I find that the fiscal and personnel capacities of the municipal governments that lose their mayors deteriorate.
+Municipal tax collection decreases by 29%.
+The share of public expenditure on local construction projects increases by 6.3 percentage points at the expense of other public goods and services.
+Furthermore, the cost of retaining workers in their 30s and 40s increases by 13% of their wages.
+These effects are driven by retaliation from organized criminal groups whose presence increases on the year assassinations occur.
+The influence of non-political violence, the level of economic activities, or changes in population on these outcomes are ruled out.
+The results speak to the significance of leaders in maintaining fiscal capacity and retaining capable personnel in the workforce even in a violent environment.